grame-cncm/faust/documentation/faust-manual/src/compiling.md

 * the Faust compiler,
 * the `libfaust` static library,
 * the `libfaust` dynamic library,
-* the `libfaust asmjs` library,
 * the `libfaust wasm` library.

-The following example selects the `ASMJS` backend for the `asmjs library`, the `cpp` backend for the compiler and the faust static and dynamic libraries and discards the interpreter backend.
+The following example selects the `cpp` backend for the compiler and the faust static and dynamic libraries and discards the interpreter backend.

 ```
-set (ASMJS_BACKEND ASMJS CACHE STRING "Include ASMJS backend" FORCE)
 set (CPP_BACKEND COMPILER STATIC DYNAMIC CACHE STRING "Include CPP backend" FORCE)
 set (INTERP_BACKEND OFF CACHE STRING "Include INTERPRETER backend" FORCE)
 ```